July 04, 2020

-It is the job of the AEM developers to convert the business requirements into a fully functional component.
+It is the job of AEM developers to convert the business requirements into a fully functional component.
 Once a component is developed, it can be configured to use anywhere on the website any number of times.

 It is obviously not a good idea to create these common components on every page again and again.
-Wouldn’t it be great if we create this common content once and use it on every page automatically?
-Yes, of course 😍.
+I mean where is reusability π€?
+Wouldnβt it be great if we create this common content once and use it on every page automatically?
+Yes, of course π.

 AEM templates are the blueprint for every page on the website.
 In simpler terms, we can create many pages based on a template and all these pages will have the same layout.
 We can have multiple templates also.
 For e.g., we can have different templates for creating product details and landing pages.
-This is cool, ain’t it 🤩?
+This is cool, ainβt it π€©?
+Well to be honest, AEM is all about cool things.

 In this section, we will be creating components for our template i.e., those components which will be common to all the pages based on a template.